FrancoSwiss/Panda_Master_for_Machine_Learning/README.md

 # Panda_Master_for_Machine_Learning

 With business data, we often have numerical and categorical data.
-In my experience, those are the 8 major challenges:
+In my experience, those are the 8 major challenges I see:

 (1) Missing numerical data.